-The following risk factor represents a material update and addition to the risk factors previously disclosed in the Company's 2022 Annual Report on Form 10-K. The risks and uncertainties described in the 2022 Annual Report continue to be present and should be carefully reviewed.
+The Company believes there have been no material changes from the risk factors previously disclosed in the Company's 2022 Annual Report on Form 10-K and Quarterly Report on Form 10-Q for the quarter ended March 31, 2023.
+The risks and uncertainties described in those reports should be carefully reviewed.
 These are not the only risks and uncertainties that the Company faces.
-Additional risks and uncertainties that we do not currently know about or that we currently believe are immaterial, or that we have not predicted, may also harm our business operations or adversely affect the Company.
-If any of these risks or uncertainties actually occurs, our business, financial condition, operating results or liquidity could be adversely affected.
+Additional risks and uncertainties that the Company does not currently know about or that we currently believe are immaterial, or that the Company has not predicted, may also harm our business operations or adversely affect the Company.
+If any of these risks or uncertainties actually occurs, the Company's business, financial condition, operating results or liquidity could be adversely affected.